quantumghent/quantumghent.github.io/_thesistopics/2025/VVanthilt1.md

 Recently, a promising new approach has emerged, combining belief propagation with loop series expansions to approximate tensor network contractions [2, 3].

-- **Belief propagation** is a method for optimizing tensor networks by fixing latent degrees of freedom—referred to as the gauge—inherent to these networks.
+- Effectively compressing and optimizing tensor networks requires reliable methods for fixing the latent degrees of freedom of the tensors, known as the gauge.
+One such method is called **Belief Propagation**
 - **Loop series expansions** build upon belief propagation by expressing the tensor network contraction as a series expansion, making otherwise intractable contractions feasible [4].

 <p><img alt="Loop series expansion on a square tensor network" src="/images/thesistopics/2025/VVanthilt1.png" style="float:right; width:350px" /></p>